nickmerrett/spring-log4j-config/README.md

-# Spring PetClinic Config Repository
+# Spring log4j Config Repository

-Configuration Repository for Spring PetClinic.
+Configuration Repository for Spring log4j.

 Used to deploy thought GitOps using ArgoCD / Openshift GitOps.